 The purpose of an ESA is to provide comfort to the owner if he/she has some depression and anxiety problems.
 The ESA letter can help the emotional support animal owner in housing and travel situations.

-So, get a valid ESA letter from RealESAletter.com for your emotional support cat.
+So, getting an ESA letter from RealESAletter.com for your emotional support cat will help.

 Frequently Asked Questions